 1) A transferable voucher for an equal or lesser value valid for 2 years from your original camp start dates (depending on availability).
 The voucher can be transferred to family or friends with at least one month’s notice.
 We will require a list of the new participants one month before the new camp start dates if the voucher is transferred.

 2) A 50% refund will be issued if international travel restrictions are lifted and flights have resumed within 14 days of the original camp start dates.

 3) If we cancel a program then the participant will receive a full refund minus a $30 processing fee.

 For more information please check out our cancellation policy.

-We take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the safety of our guests during their stay in the property.
+We take standards for hygiene and cleanliness very seriously and are taking additional steps to ensure the safety of our guests during their stay on the property.
 Daily, our team is working to ensure that they meet the latest guidance on hygiene and cleaning.
 Our health and safety measures are designed to address a broad spectrum of viruses, including COVID-19, and include everything from hand washing hygiene and cleaning product specifications to the guest rooms and common area cleaning procedures.

 Specific steps we are taking include:

-Guest Rooms: We use cleaning and disinfecting procedures to clean rooms after guests depart and before the next guest arrives, with particular attention paid to high-touch items.
+Guest Rooms: We use cleaning and disinfecting procedures to clean rooms after guests depart and before the next guest arrives, with particular attention paid to high-touch areas.

 Public Spaces: We have increased the frequency of cleaning and disinfecting in public spaces, with a focus on the door handles and public bathrooms.